-How Long is the Golden Gate Bridge: Unveiling the Iconic Landmark
+How Long Is the Golden Gate Bridge: Unveiling the Iconic Landmark

 The Golden Gate Bridge stands proudly as a suspension bridge, gracefully spanning the Golden Gate, a strait that extends one mile (1.6 km) and connects San Francisco Bay to the vast Pacific Ocean.
 Serving as a vital link, this architectural marvel connects the city of San Francisco, California, located at the northern tip of the San Francisco Peninsula, to Marin County.
 The bridge accommodates both U.S. Route 101 and California State Route 1, facilitating transportation across the strait for vehicles.
 In addition to vehicular traffic, it welcomes pedestrians and cyclists, holding the distinction of being part of U.S. Bicycle Route 95.
 Acknowledged by the American Society of Civil Engineers as one of the Wonders of the Modern World, the Golden Gate Bridge stands tall as an internationally recognized symbol of both San Francisco and California.